Evgeny Radkevich: Early military service

 After graduation, Radkevich was commissioned as an ensign on 22 June 1872 — with a date of seniority of 11 August 1871 — into the 19th Artillery Brigade at Stavropol in the Caucasus Military District.
 He was promoted to second lieutenant on 6 November 1872 and to lieutenant on 29 December 1873.
 In 1874 he was sent to Saint Petersburg for admission to the Nikolaev Engineering Academy, but he could not pass the examinations returned for service in the same brigade.
 Promoted to staff captain with a date of seniority of 12 September 1876, Radkevich participated in the Russo-Turkish War of 1877–1878.
 For serving with distinctions during the war, he was awarded two orders and promoted to captain on 6 November 1878, with a date of rank of 6 September 1877.

 From 12 September to 1 November 1885, Radkevich served in the Caucasian Military District.
 In 1886 he graduated from the Artillery Officer School.

 On 30 July 1889, Radkevich was promoted to lieutenant colonel, and on the same day he became the commander of the 6th Battery of the 3rd Regiment of the 31st Artillery Brigade at Belgorod in the Kiev Military District.
 He was promoted to colonel on 30 August 1894.
 On 1 January 1898 he took command of the 3rd Regiment itself.
 On 29 December 1899 he became the commander of the 6th Mortar Artillery Regiment at Kherson in the Odessa Military District.
 On 2 October 1902, he was promoted for distinction to major general, with a date of seniority of 3 October 1902.
-On 3 December 1902 he took command of the 10th Artillery Brigade in the V Army Corps at Lodz in the Warsaw Military District.
+On 3 December 1902 he took command of the 10th Artillery Brigade in the V Army Corps at Łódź in the Warsaw Military District.